bestape/alchemy/README.md

 1. click on the image, it'll open in a new tab; and

-2. within the new tab, click on the repeating rectangle at the top of the parent rectangle (parent might be hidden).
+2. within the new tab, click on the repeating rectangle at the top of the parent rectangle.

 Vera's [Metallic Means](https://verasmathematicworld.org/) can be SVG printed by `app.js`: